Bisso1013/Construction-and-Visualization-of-Minimum-Spanning-Trees/Description Of Topic And Each Algorithm.md

 # Collaboration Networks MST Project

+##  Description of the Project
+This project explores **Collaboration Networks** by implementing and comparing five MST-style algorithms — Kruskal, Prim, Borůvka, Reverse-Delete, and Karger — across datasets of varying sizes (small, medium, large, and extremely large).
+The goal is to understand and visualize how these algorithms operate within realistic collaborative settings, measure their performance, and capture the evolution of MST construction.

+Through this project, we:
+- Parse collaboration network files (`.mtx`, `.txt`, `.edges`), build graphs using NetworkX, and apply MST-style algorithms.
+- Record MST construction step‑by‑step and save results.
+- Compare execution times and MST costs across different dataset sizes.
+- Visualize the results with animations and charts for deeper insights.

+---
 ##  Description of Our Network Category + Real-World Applications

 ### Selected Category: Network Repository Collaboration Networks